seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **AGAMEMNON**
 Speak frankly as the wind;
-It is not Agamemnon’s sleeping hour:
+It is not Agamemnon's sleeping hour:
 That thou shalt know.
 Trojan, he is awake,
 He tells thee so himself.